 So let’s get started!

-Is Yoast SEO Premium value for money?
+Is Yoast SEO Premium worth it?

 How much is Yoast premium?